Supplements I Avoid & Take: an honest guide. Make less mistakes.

 Vitamin D combo =Vitamin D3 + Vitamin K2

 Why: We know that Vitamin D is essential – but the combination with K2 ensures that calcium is absorbed easily, while preventing arterial calcification.
 It’s for that reason that vitamin D3 and K2 are often recommended together.
+Vitamin D deficiency affects approximately 50% of the global population; the United States is no exception with approximately 42% of the population currently deficient.

 What I take: